 I have shared some about my “Tides of Eternity” clocks here on this site on my “About” website page...
 You can find that page here.
 The process of making and designing my many art clock pieces was essentially my own created ‘therapy’ through a particularly overwhelming time in my life.
 By following my instincts, this art served as a form of ‘alchemy’ or medicine or hands-on meditation.
 I now understand it as a sort of "mandala", but at the time when I created it way back in the nineties I had never heard of the word mandala nor did I know what one is.
 In my mind, the process was propelled by something along the lines of the cliché “one day at a time.” …Though it is clear to me that I can find endless layers of timely and timeless universal meaning in each “Tides of Eternity” piece.

 I remember that for that first Christmas after my Dad’s passing, the first Christmas of the new century, I made a Christmas ornament using the seasonal tree theme I designed in my clock.
 I made the paper ornaments ( pictured above ) to send to family and friends as Christmas Cards for Christmas 2000.
 Though I don’t have a picture of it now ( it may be packed in boxes at this time since we are moving ), I also made a special dimensional ornament of this design for my Mom where I added additional layers, sparkle and trimmed the entire piece with crystal beads.
-I gave that special crystal beaded one to my Mom in December of 2003, just a few weeks before sadly she also passed away on the 21st, the Winter's Solstice, of that month.
+I gave that special crystal beaded one to my Mom in December of 2003, just a few weeks before she sadly also passed away on the 21st, the Winter's Solstice, of that month.

 I am finding the occasion of our moving homes relevant to this post because we lost my parents shortly after me, my husband and our two sons moved into the house that we have been so happy in ever since the very beginning of this new millennium.
 In the early 2000's, it was with thoughts of my passing Dad & Mom and their love of our Irish heritage that I found inspiration for the walls in our kitchen where I hand scripted An Irish Blessing encircling all four corners of the room.